vigneshwaranr/blog_posts/2018_08_13_My_trip_to_halong_bay.md

 ## Day 1

 I landed in Hanoi airport and noticed that that airport was reminiscent of my hometown Madurai's airport.
 That was the start of me noticing the similarities between Hanoi and Madurai.

-After I landed, the taxi from hotel took me to the hotel in Old Quarter in 40 mins.
+After I landed, the taxi sent by hotel escorted me from Airport to the hotel in Old Quarter in 40 mins.
 I realised that the speed limits in Vietnam were very low for safety reasons.

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/photos/2018_08_13_vietnam/IMG_20180809_144328.jpg)